learn-co-curriculum/dsc-pca-and-digital-image-processing/README.md

 ![png](index_files/index_30_1.png)

-### Visualizing Compressed Representations
+### Visualize compressed representations

 Visualizing the components from PCA is slightly tricky, as they have new dimensions, which may not correspond accurately to the 64x64 size of the original images.
-Fortunately, sci-kit learn provides a useful `inverse_transformation` method to PCA allowing you to reproject the compressed dataset back to the original size.
-This allows you to observe what features are retrieval and encapsulated within the principle components.
+Fortunately, scikit-learn provides a useful `.inverse_transformation()` method to PCA allowing you to reproject the compressed dataset back to the original size.
+This allows you to observe what features are retrieved and encapsulated within the principle components.

 ```python